BZoennchen/supercollider-book/chapters/sounddesign/fm.md

 We stated that there are an infinite amount of sidebands.
 In practice, that is not the case.
 Furthermore, the amplitude of many of these sidebands might be too low to be recognized by our ears.
-As a rule of thump, the following formula gives an approximation of the bandwidth of the signal:
+As a rule of thumb, the following formula gives an approximation of the bandwidth of the signal:

 $$2 \cdot f_\text{mod} \cdot (1 + \beta_{ \text{max} } ).$$